 Heath agrees.
 He said there are benefits to this design, including the reduction of the overall construction cost of a project.
 “With this design, you can save on concrete as the average height of the overall building can be reduced 6 to 12-inches,” Heath said.
 “Therefore, the overall cost savings is currently $1-$2 per square-foot.”

 “We are thrilled with the collaboration that took place as innovation is a key part of Hines’ culture.
 The outcome is a noteworthy way to complete Grand National Business Park and most importantly is a functional success for Elliott Electric,” said Laura Denkler, Managing Director for Hines.

 “We like to collaborate with the best in the business to find solutions whether short-term or long-term,” Heath said.
 “And this team didn’t just accept a challenge, they pioneered an industry-wide solution.”

-The project designed by Powers Brown Architecture started construction in April and is anticipated to be complete by the end of 2021.
+The project designed by Powers Brown Architecture started construction in April 2021 and completed construction December 2021.
 Learn more about this and other industrial projects here.